-The main reason to change your locks isn’t the design, remote access via smart locks, or a brand you like but safety.
-It’s by far the best answer and one well investing on since it causes mistakes in the future if left for later.
+The main reason to change your locks shouldn’t be the design, remote access via smart locks, or a brand you like but safety.
+It’s by far the best answer and one well invested in since a failed lock will cause mistakes in the future if left unchanged.

 Improving security and aesthetics

 Once you change a lock, you must know how much force the deadbolt will withstand and if it resists lock-picking or bumping techniques burglars use.
 Also, know your old lock’s security and the new lock’s give since you can’t lose protection.

 When you substitute a lock for aesthetic reasons, the principal issues are if you purchase the wrong bolt, it can reduce your safety.
 Also, you don’t want to misuse a single-cylinder or double-cylinder when replacing deadbolts.

 You’ll have to substitute a deadbolt with the same type of lock.
 For example, homeowners should not use a deadbolt on the indoor bathroom door but outside doorways.

 What Type of Door do you Have?